SO9010/GSort/README.md

 # GSort
-GShort is a gnu sorting visuliser.
+GSort is a gnu sorting visuliser.